zhengheetong/X_Video_Downloader/README.md

-# ⚡ CYBER-X DOWNLOADER ⚡
+# X Video Downloader

-A fully functional, cyberpunk-themed Android application designed to extract and archive MP4 video data streams directly from X (formerly Twitter).
+A fully functional Android application designed to extract and archive MP4 video data streams directly from X (formerly Twitter).
 Built with a custom OkHttp network engine to bypass system restrictions, featuring a neon-infused UI, glitch animations, and an integrated media player.

 ## 🚀 Features